Effective Fall 2022

 - demonstrate adequate and appropriate workplace behaviors, and pursue on-going technical skill development, sufficient for continued employment in the field of automotive service and repair.

-- be successfully employed in the field of automotive service and repair or successfully graduate from a four-year degree program.
+- be prepared for successful employed in the field of automotive service and repair or enter a four-year degree program.

 |FYE101||First Year Experience||1||.50||1.50||S||REQ|